C-Chads/tinygl/README.md

 TinyGL is written in pure C99, and requires very few functions from the C standard library, it doesn't even require malloc and free
 (The calls are aliased to gl_malloc() and gl_free(), which you can replace with your own memory management model if you desire)

+## How portable?

-Important: TinyGL still compiles under bellard's Tiny C Compiler.
-The demos cannot be compiled with TCC due to issues with getting SDL to work with tcc, but gcc can link to TinyGL built with tiny C. Try it!
+* TinyGL still compiles under bellard's Tiny C Compiler.
+(Note: SDL examples cannot be compiled with tcc, but the raw demos can.)

+* TinyGL has been compiled for the Nintendo 3DS (proof of concept in another repository)

 You can test compiling TinyGL and running it on platforms without SDL by running the RAW DEMOS, which do not require ANYTHING Except the C standard library and stdio.
 You may have to change the destination written to by the raw demos on platforms